balenaltd/handbook/Travel-&-Expenses-101.md

 ### Accommodation

 In case the emergency requires an employee to pay for something that was supposed to be handled by balena (eg Hotel room), but for an unpredictable reason, it wasn’t, then the employee will be reimbursed as soon as the Operations Team receives the expense report.
-If you are traveling to Seattle to work from the Seattle office, we have a corporate agreement with a Hotel nearby, so let the Operations Team know and they will book a room for you.
-Note that you will need to provide proof of ID and a credit card for any incidentals.

 ## Do I have travel insurance?